-- For the general guidelines on the treatment of foreign dialogue in subtitles and dubbing, please refer to the Timed Text Style Guides and Audio Style Guides.
+- For the general guidelines on the treatment of foreign dialogue in subtitles, please refer to the Timed Text Style Guides.

-- Foreign dialogues should be translated and dubbed/subbed only if plot-pertinent (usually with forced narratives).
+- Foreign dialogues should be translated and subbed only if plot-pertinent (usually with forced narratives).

-No need to add dub/subtitle events for dialogue that is non-plot-pertinent.
+- No need to add subtitle events for dialogue that is non-plot-pertinent.
 Please refer to burned-in text documents and/or locked cuts with burned-in subs from your production representatives (if available) to confirm which foreign dialogue is intended to be understood.

 - If the presence of the foreign language is intended to create a language barrier between the characters in the scene and the language used in the original version is the target language of the dub asset, please flag this instance to your Netflix Representative to discuss the best approach.